OctopusDeploy/blog/blog/2021-06/flyway-deployments-with-execution-containers/index.md

 ![remaining parameters](remaining-parameters.png)

-The step template includes detailed help text for each parameter along with links to the appropriate documentation.
+The step template includes detailed help text for each parameter and links to the appropriate documentation.

 ![parameter help text](parameter-help.png)